dmattek/shiny-freeclust/README.md

 #### About

 The web-app integrates several clustering algorithms.
 These include a widely-used [hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering) ([hclust](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/hclust.html)) with a choice of commonly used linkage methods to construct the tree diagram (dendrogram).
 Additionally, sparse hierarchical clustering ([sparcl](https://cran.r-project.org/web/packages/sparcl/)) is tailored to cluster high-dimensional data (with many more variables than samples).
-The sparse hierarchical provide the information about the **importance** of a specific categories across the samples.
+The sparse hierarchical provide the information about the **importance** of features/measurements across the samples.

 The app allows for rudimentary data manipulation, such as rescaling, removal of missing data, trimming/clipping outliers.
 The sequence of these operations applied to data is indicated by numbers in brackets in the UI.